 The ruins of Netley Abbey can be traced as far back as the medieval era, although much of the original stone was taken away after the abbey was abandoned to use in other building projects.
 However, what is left of the building is reputed to be haunted by the ghost of a monk who appears as a white apparition and a much darker spirit of the former abbot!

 5. The Red Lion Pub

 The building itself is very interesting given that it is cobbled together from various different time periods!
-The cellars are able to be traced as far back as 1148, while most of the main building is from the Tudor era, but the interior parts are as recent as the 1950’s.
-This mix of time periods means that there is plenty of opportunity for various different ghosts to have taken up residence.
+The cellars are able to be traced as far back as 1148, while most of the main building is from the Tudor era, but the interior parts are as recent as the 1950s.
+This mix of time periods means there has been plenty of opportunities for various different ghosts to have taken up residence.
 In fact, aside from the ghostly procession, there have also been reports of a lady in her sixties drifting through the bar area and the sound of heavy boots stomping through the cellars!